 The shorter your video, the more of an uphill battle you will face.
 A video that is only a minute long and has 1,000 views will still have less watch time than a 10 minute video with just over 100 views (assuming your audience makes it through the whole video).
 While longer videos tend to perform better naturally, if you add too much fluff, then you might have a lot of drop off.
 One simple way to add a little extra length to your video is to add an After Effects intro.

 What are you waiting for?
-Start setting yourself up for success on YouTube and prove to your boss that you totally deserve that promotion to Content Marketing Lead.
+Start setting yourself up for success on YouTube and prove to your boss that you totally deserve that promotion to Content Marketing Director.
 If you’re in need of some inspiration (and help), explore our After Effects intros—you don’t have to tell your boss how easy it was to make your videos look professional.